Computer Vision Self-supervised Learning Methods on Time Series: Implementation Details

 \paragraph{Data Augmentation for Experimental Evaluation Part 1} In the part-1 evaluation, three data augmentation methods are used for training: \texttt{Random Crop}, \texttt{Random Amplitude Resize}, and \texttt{Random Vertical Shift}, and \texttt{Random Amplitude Resize} and \texttt{Random Vertical Shift} are used for the linear evaluation.

 \texttt{Random Crop} is similar to the one in computer vision.
 The only difference is that the random crop is conducted on 1D time series data in our experiments.
 Its hyperparameter is crop size.
 The crop size for the UCR datasets in the part-1 evaluation is presented in Table \ref{tab:summary_crop_size}.
-Note that the crop size for PTB-XL is 2.5s as previously suggested in \cite{Mehari2021Self-supervisedData}.
 Different datasets have different patterns to be distinguishable with respect to different classes.
 Some have long patterns while some have short patterns.
 Depending on length of distinguishable patterns, ideal crop size may differ.
-For the The crop length in the table, the ones that result in better performance are chosen.
-More generic approach is used in the part-2 evaluation.
+For the crop length in the table, the ones that result in better performance are chosen.
+A more generic approach is used in the part-2 evaluation.

 \texttt{Random Amplitude Resize} randomly resizes overall amplitude of input time series.
 It is expressed as Eq. (\ref{eq:random_amplitude_resize}), where $m_{\mathrm{rar}}$ is a multiplier to input time series $x$, and $\alpha_{\mathrm{rar}}$ is a hyperparameter. $\alpha_{\mathrm{rar}}$ is set to 0.3.